reach-sh/reach-lang/docs/dev/src/rsh/errors/index.md

 This error means that you did not return a result from an API call.

+## {#RAPI0004} RAPI0004

+This error means that an API caller relies on non-consensus state to operate.
+Typically, this is because the `{!rsh} assume` uses a value not needed by the consensus.
+This is likely a sign of a bigger error, because a `{!rsh} assume` that does not have a "matching" `{!rsh} require` in the consensus is not useful.

 ## {#RW0000} RW0000

 This warning means the syntax or function you are trying to use is deprecated.
 It is still supported